 The health benefits of an outdoor lifestyle

 Spending time in the great outdoors brings a number of different health benefits.
-So learning to embrace the natural world in all it’s forms and whatever the weather could put us at a big advantage as far as our mental and physical health is concerned.
+So, learning to embrace the natural world in all its forms—and whatever the weather could bring—puts us at a big advantage regarding our mental and physical health.

 Embrace the natural world!

-If you already consider yourself a nature enthusiast but you feel you would like to be spending more time in the great outdoors, then investing in a bit of equipment for hiking or camping and setting off on an adventure will be sure to revitalize you and deepen your appreciation for what nature has to offer.
+If you already consider yourself a nature enthusiast, but you’d like to spend more time in the great outdoors, then invest in a bit of equipment for hiking or camping.
+Setting off on an adventure will surely revitalize you and deepen your appreciation for what nature has to offer.

 There is a whole range of fun and exciting outdoor activities that you can try, and there is a whole world out there waiting to be discovered.

 It could improve concentration and enhance creativity